/

 (Photo: Courtesy of Laneige)

-Curious about cica?
-We asked two experts to decode the buzzy ingredient for us.
+Wondering what cica can do for your skin?
+We asked two experts to decode the buzzy ingredient.

 Also known as gotu kola, Indian pennywort and tiger grass, cica—pronounced “see-ca”—has long been used for medical purposes.
 “In Asia, it has been used for thousands of years,” says Dr. Meghan O’Brien, a global consulting dermatologist for Kiehl’s, noting that its most common uses have been for wound and burn healing, prevention and treatment of hypertrophic (raised) scars and inflammatory conditions of the skin.
 And it's not just humans who enjoy the benefits of cica: tigers are known to rub their wounds against the plant, hence its “tiger grass” nickname.